The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: Introduction

-The only work in the nonconvex setting dealing with an alternating minimization algorithm, however for the minimization of the sum of a simple nonsmooth with a smooth function, and which allows a relaxed parameter $\rho$ different from $1$ is \cite{Yang-Pong-Chen}.

-\item Particular outcomes of the proposed algorithms will be full splitting algorithms for solving the nonconvex complexly structured optimization \eqref{intro:problem}, which we will obtain by an appropriate choice of the matrix sequences.
-(P-ADMM) will give rise to an iterative scheme formulated only in terms of proximal steps for the function $g$ and $h$ and of forward evaluations of the matrix $A$, while (PL-ADMM) will give rise to an iterative scheme in which the function $h$ will be performed via a gradient step.
-Exact formulas for proximal operators are available not only for large classes of convex (\cite{Combettes-Wajs}), but also of nonconvex functions (\cite{Attouch-Bolte-Redont-Soubeyran, Hare-Sagastizabal, Lewis-Malick}).
-The fruitful idea to linearize the step involving the smooth term has been used in the past in the context of ADMM algorithms mostly in the convex setting \cite{Lin-Liu-Li,Ouyang-Chen-Lan-Pasiliao,Ren-Lin,Xu-Wu,Yang-Yuan}; the paper \cite{Liu-Shen-Gu} being the only exception in the nonconvex setting. \end{enumerate}
+\item By appropriate choices of the matrix sequences, we derive from the proposed iterative schemes full splitting algorithms for solving the nonconvex complexly structured optimization problem \eqref{intro:problem}.
+More precisely, (P-ADMM) gives rise to an iterative scheme formulated only in terms of proximal steps for the functions $g$ and $h$ and of forward evaluations of the matrix $A$, while (PL-ADMM) gives rise to an iterative scheme in which the function $h$ is performed via a gradient step.
+Exact formulas for proximal operators are available not only for large classes of convex functions (\cite{Beck,Combettes-Wajs}), but also of nonconvex functions (\cite{Attouch-Bolte-Redont-Soubeyran, Hare-Sagastizabal, Lewis-Malick}).
+The fruitful idea to linearize the step involving the smooth term has been used in the past in the context of ADMM algorithms mostly in the convex setting (see \cite{Lin-Liu-Li,Ouyang-Chen-Lan-Pasiliao,Ren-Lin,Xu-Wu,Yang-Yuan}), but also in the nonconvex setting (see \cite{Bolte-Sabach-Teboulle:MOOR, Liu-Shen-Gu}). \end{enumerate}

-For previous works addressing the ADMM algorithm in the nonconvex setting we mention: \cite{Li-Pong}, where \eqref{intro:problem} is studied by assuming that $h$ is twice continuously differentiable with bounded Hessian; \cite{Hong-Lou-Razaviyayn}, where the convergence is studied in the context of solving a very particular nonconvex consensus and sharing problems; and \cite{Ames-Hong}, where the ADMM algorithm is used in the penalized zero-variance discriminant analysis.
-In \cite{Wang-Yin-Zeng} and \cite{Liu-Shen-Gu}, the investigations of the ADMM algorithm are carried out in very restrictive settings generated by the strong assumptions on the nonsmooth functions and linear operators.